translate/translate/docs/commands/php2po.rst

 Gettext notations are also not supported, use the Gettext tools for those files.

-.. note:: Nested arrays are not supported:
+.. note:: Nested arrays without key for nested arrays are not supported:

 .. code-block:: php